Day-Cohort-77/Cider-Falls-client-flmfec/chapters/CIDER_FALLS_INTRO.md

 Your mentors will provide a Github Classroom link that will create the Github repository.
 Make sure that the team follows the guidance provided in the [Github Workflow Guides](https://nashville-software-school.github.io/github-workflow/) during this project.

-Once the team's repository has been made and everyone has joined the Github Classroom team, you will start with the [Begin a Project With Starter Code](https://nashville-software-school.github.io/github-workflow/START_REMOTE.html) process.
+You will start with the [Begin a Project With Starter Code](https://nashville-software-school.github.io/github-workflow/START_REMOTE.html) process.

 ## Destinations